jmcaloon/ivdrip/README.md

 # ivdrip
-Website for The IV Drip on WTBU Radio
+Website for The IV Drip on WTBU Radio.
+Run by npm install and then node app.js.
+Point browser to localhost:3000